Compensatory strategies are similar to “shortcuts” for patients with range of motion, strength, or coordination problems after stroke.

 What Counts as Compensatory Strategies for Stroke Patients

 Compensation involves accomplishing a task in a different way than before injury.
-A common compensatory strategy seen in stroke patients is leaning the trunk forward to reach an object instead of fully extending the affected arm.
+A common compensatory strategy seen in patients after stroke is leaning the torso forward to reach an object instead of fully extending the affected arm.

-Recovery, on the other hand, involves accomplishing a task the same way you did before injury, with minor neurological deficits.
+Recovery, on the other hand, involves accomplishing a task the same way you did before injury.
 This involves working hard during rehabilitation so that you can use your affected arm to reach for an object like normal.

 It’s important to note that compensatory strategies are not bad.
 They are helpful and necessary sometimes.

 But there often comes a “tipping point” where patients can accomplish tasks without them.
 Over-reliance on compensatory strategies after this tipping point gets in the way of recovery.

 To prevent this from happening, you need to first understand spasticity and synergy patterns.